-This is a change from retiring at a specified age to a much more flexible approach so that employees can plan, financially and socially, and make a gradual adjustment from work into retirement.
+This is a change from retiring at a specified age to a much more flexible approach so that you can plan, financially and socially, and make a gradual adjustment from work into retirement.

-There are also benefits to the Council by retaining experienced staff with valuable skills and enabling better succession planning.
+It also benefits us as we are able to retain experienced staff with valuable skills and enabling better succession planning.